SilverBC/Electrophorus_Electricus_Token/README.md

 10% for treasury
 70% mining rewards

-add a mechanism for token burn
+added a mechanism for token burn

-add a faucet
+added a faucet